Triumph Herald: In popular media

-A Triumph Herald was used at the 2012 London Olympic Games during the beginning of the closing ceremony when cars were paraded around the stadium.
+A Triumph Herald convertible was driven by Tony Franciosa in the 1966 film A Man Could Get Killed.
+A 1961 Triumph Herald convertible was blown up in the 1971 film Melody (1971 film).
+A Herald was used at the 2012 London Olympic Games during the beginning of the closing ceremony when cars were paraded around the stadium.
 In the 1960s based TV drama Heartbeat, Dr Kate Rowan drove a cactus green Herald from series 1 until series 5.
 In the TV comedy series Last of the Summer Wine, Edie drove a red Herald convertible, restored by her husband Wesley.
 A Herald converted to a sailing boat appeared in 2006 (series 8, episode 3) and 2007 (series 10, episode 2) on TV series Top Gear.
 It was driven and sailed by presenter James May.

 A white Herald 1360 convertible was driven by the actor Paul McGann in the 1990 film Paper Mask, when he played a hospital porter who decided to impersonate a doctor.
 There is an affectionate portrayal of a Triumph Herald Estate car in the novel Room for Us by Roger Harvey (2020, ISBN 9781800318342).
 David Niven drove a beaten-up Herald convertible to escape from terrorists in the 1975 movie Paper Tiger.
 In the Luann comic strip, Mrs. DeGroot tells her children that she was first attracted to their father because he drove a blue Triumph Herald convertible.

 A blue Triumph Herald 13/60 Convertible was one of the main features of the film Soft Top Hard Shoulder written by and starring Peter Capaldi, co-starring his wife Elaine Collins and released in the UK in 1993.